TheAlphaEpsilon/Templar-Cosmetics-Beta/README.md

 <details><summary><b>Stalker Mod</b></summary>

 - Add players and see if they are online, in-queue, or offline
-- Able to approximate a player's queue position in normal queue and priority queue
+- Able to approximate a players queue position in normal queue and priority queue
-- Able to create prefixes to player's chat messages to make them stand out
+- Able to add prefixes to specific players chat messages to make them stand out
 - Able to get alerts when players join the game or are in queue
 - Supports name changes
 </details>